5 Must-Visit Museums for Your Charleston Family Getaway

 So, start planning now by searching for hotels in Charleston using Dunhill Travel Deals.
 Find the best deals on family travel and save money so you can worry about what’s really important during your vacation: your family’s happiness.

-- Located in the historic centre of Charleston
+- Located in the historic district near Charleston University

 - Antebellum design, expansive rooftop & waterfront location

 - Breakfast included, Wi-Fi, close to cruise terminal

 - Series of wine, cheese, and beer tastings during the week

 - Art Deco hotel w/ free airport shuttle, free parking & Wi-Fi

 - Free breakfast, 24-hour fitness center, smoke-free rooms

 - 3-stars, outdoor pool, near Charleston Tanger Outlets

 Fairfield Inn & Suites Charleston Airport - Convention Center